zachmccabe/zachmccabe.github.io/about.md

 ### Remote work

-I have experience collaborating with small teams across 12 timezones. 📮 P.S.
-When I moved away after 2nd grade, my friend Brad updated me on the summer's adventures via cassette tape recordings he made and sent in the mail.
+I have experience collaborating with small teams across 12 timezones. 📮 When I moved away after 2nd grade, my friend Brad updated me on the summer's adventures via cassette tape recordings he made and sent in the mail.
 That left a mark.
 I'm always working to improve my [communications skills](https://www.zachmccabe.com/just_ask.html) and toolkit.